Signs & Signals

 Information regarding traffic signs and signals.

-Q&A ImageSometime around 15 to 20 years ago I remember reading in one of the Courtenay newspapers, someone from the City of Courtenay saying that they were changing the timing of the lights in intersections from (possibly) a half second to a full second – meaning all the lights would be red for this amount of time.
+image of a Red LightQuestion: I remember reading in one of the Courtenay newspapers where someone from the City of Courtenay advised that they were changing the timing of the traffic lights in intersections.
+The change was from (possibly) a half second to a full second – meaning all the lights would be red for this amount of time.

 Give Me a Sign